jeronimoalbi/xhttp-node/README.rst

 =============
-Python X-Node
+Python XHTTP-Node
 =============

 What is it ?
 ____________

-Is an implementation of the XHTTP protocol (http://www.xhttp.org).
+Is a Python implementation of the XHTTP protocol (http://www.xhttp.org).